Fall 2025 NAASC election

 3. WG6: Fundamental Biology- develop activities to ensure that funding agencies and others understand the value and impact of fundamental plant biology

-1. NAASC Arabidopsis Community Lifetime Achievement Award (two awards)
+1. NAASC Arabidopsis Community Lifetime Achievement Award

 (3) Board of Director Roles- by year on NAASC*